TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          be converted will be changed to underscores.

-         If set to "utf-8", the page title will be converted to UTF-8 which results
+         If set to "utf-8", the page title will be converted to UTF-8 which results in even more readable titles, if your log analyzing software supports it.

-         in even more readable titles, if your log analyzing software supports it.
+         **Note** : This option has been removed in TYPO3 6.0.

    Default